ChainSafe/game-docs-v2/docs/v2/2_installation.md

 ### Viewing The Project In The Browser

 Unity provides a built-in webserver for our Web3GL-enabled games.
 On selecting the `build and run` option, Unity will create a built-out project and launch it in your browser.
-Selecting the login button will prompt MetaMask to open.&#x20;
+Selecting the login button will prompt the MetaMask wallet extension to open.&#x20;

 ![](v2Assets/sign_in_metamask.png)

-After entering your password and selecting an account, the SDK will automatically navigate you to the SampleScene we added to the build index.
+After entering your password and selecting an account, the SDK will automatically navigate you to the `SampleScene` we added to the build index.

 ![](v2Assets/empty_login_scene.png)